neo-ngd/sdkDemo/GolangDemo/readme.md

 ---

-Before you get started, make sure you have the right black hole N3 address.
+Before you get started, make sure you have the right black hole Neo Legacy address.
 And a stable node rpc port is also required.
+For more information about migration, refer to [migration](https://neo.org/migration).

 Then a neo wallet file in JSON format or some neo accounts are needed.
 The demo code can even handle the situation that you have multiple accounts,